NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/fields.md

 # Fields reference

-The Cloudflare Rules language supports a range of field types:
+The Khulnasoft Rules language supports a range of field types:

 - [Standard fields](#standard-fields) represent common, typically static properties of an HTTP request.
-- [Dynamic fields](#dynamic-fields) represent computed or derived values, typically related to Cloudflare threat intelligence about the request.
+- [Dynamic fields](#dynamic-fields) represent computed or derived values, typically related to Khulnasoft threat intelligence about the request.
 - [URI argument and value fields](#uri-argument-and-value-fields) are extracted from the request.
 - [HTTP request header fields](#http-request-header-fields) represent the names and values associated with HTTP request headers.
 - [HTTP request body fields](#http-request-body-fields) represent the properties of an HTTP request body, including forms, for example.